NCP ERC FAQ

 Further information can be found here

-2.15 What is meant by the benchmark stating that an applicant for a Starting Grant should have at least one independent publication?
+2.15 What is meant by the benchmark stating that an applicant for a Starting Grant should for example have at least one independent publication?

 This criterion will be evaluated by the panels and is not criterion for exclusion.
 The ERC recognises that there are different scientific environments that might affect the possibility of researchers publishing independently from their doctoral supervisor.